-We are a design studio dedicated to changework.
-Here are the nuts and bolts.
+Civilla is a non-profit design studio dedicated to changing the way our public-serving institutions work.
+Here are the nuts & bolts.
 Get to know us a little better.

 a new way forward